cwyatt29/CircutPython/README.md

 ## DISCLAIMER

-README.MD (for the Code) belonged to Josie M. but I made edits and deleted the work that wasnt mine.
+README.MD (FOR THE CODE CRAP) belonged to [Josie Muss](https://github.com/jmuss07) but I made edits and deleted the work that wasnt mine.
 ALL CAD DOCUMENTATION IS ORIGINAL!!!!

 ## Hello_CircuitPython